moseley/videojs-http-source-selector-mute/README.md

 # Usage

-To include videojs-http-source-selector on your website or web application, use any of the following methods.
+To include videojs-http-source-selector-mute on your website or web application, use any of the following methods.

 ### `<script>` Tag